CONFIGURATION COMMANDS

 --database postgres \

-# Configure custom AI provider
+# Configure AI after initialization

-task-o-matic config set-ai-provider openrouter \
+task-o-matic config set-ai-provider openrouter anthropic/claude-opus-2024#### SCENARIO 2: Attaching to Existing Project

 task-o-matic prompt task-enhancement \